aljorhythm/devtools/readme.md

 # zsh

-Just modify the the second line of this file:
+modify the the second line of this file:

 ~/.oh-my-zsh/themes/robbyrussell.zsh-theme,